Naive Bayes classifier: Spam filtering

 Naive Bayes classifiers are a popular statistical technique of e-mail filtering.
 They typically use bag-of-words features to identify email spam, an approach commonly used in text classification.
 Naive Bayes classifiers work by correlating the use of tokens (typically words, or sometimes other things), with spam and non-spam e-mails and then using Bayes' theorem to calculate a probability that an email is or is not spam.

 Naive Bayes spam filtering is a baseline technique for dealing with spam that can tailor itself to the email needs of individual users and give low false positive spam detection rates that are generally acceptable to users.
 Bayesian algorithms were used for email filtering as early as 1996.
 Although naive Bayesian filters did not become popular until later, multiple programs were released in 1998 to address the growing problem of unwanted email.
-The first scholarly publication on Bayesian spam filtering was by Sahami et al. in 1998.
+The first scholarly publication using the naive Bayes classifier for spam filtering was by Sahami et al. in 1998.

 Variants of the basic technique have been implemented in a number of research works and commercial software products.
 Many modern mail clients implement Bayesian spam filtering.
 Users can also install separate email filtering programs.
 Server-side email filters, such as DSPAM, Rspamd, SpamAssassin, SpamBayes, Bogofilter, and ASSP, make use of Bayesian spam filtering techniques, and the functionality is sometimes embedded within mail server software itself.
-CRM114, oft cited as a Bayesian filter, is not intended to use a Bayes filter in production, but includes the ″unigram″ feature for reference.
+CRM114, often cited as a Bayesian filter, is not intended to use a Bayes filter in production, but includes the ″unigram″ feature for reference.